Medicinal history| Hiroshima Ginkgo + video | More history

 |Ginkgo, with its spreading rigidly ramified branches and curiously shaped leaves is a tree of great distinction and dignity in appearance.
 Human history appears insignificant when compared with the genealogy of this tree which now stands in the gardens and along city streets created by man who appeared millions of years later.
 As the paleobotanist, Sir Albert Seward (1938) remarks: "It appeals to the historic soul: we see it as an emblem of changelessness, a heritage from worlds too remote for our human intelligence to grasp, a tree which has in its keeping the secrets of the immeasureable past."
 (Li HL 1956).|

-biloba’s native range in China have been the subject of debate among botanists
+extent of Ginkgo biloba’s native range in China have been the subject of

 DNA analyses (Literature-page) have demonstrated that isolated Ginkgo populations in southwestern China, especially around the southern slopes of Jinfo Mountain (Jinfo Shan) of Nanchuan County at the boundary of Chongqing Municipality and Guizhou Province (see area map; 28°53'N; 107°27'E) possess a significantly higher degree of genetic diversity than populations in other parts of the country.
 Southwest China was less affected by cold air from Siberia during the glaciations (see map).